Managing Reviews

 A review manager can write a review themselves, though this process is independent of their role of review manager.

 The review process is more like a court - with the judge (the review manager) asking "Does the library meet the required standards for acceptance as a Boost library?".
 This question is resolved by various advocates presenting their cases, criticizing other advocates cases, presenting facts, logical arguments, their own experiences, and so on.
 The judge’s job is to weigh all this and reach a decision.
 And they may add conditions on acceptance, or not.
-If concensus between judge and authors cannot be reached on meeting any conditions - the process ends without a resolution (the mistrial).
+If consensus between judge and authors cannot be reached on meeting any conditions - the process ends without a resolution (the mistrial).

 The review manager is - for better or worse - personally responsible for making the decision, defending the results, and dealing with future criticism.
 Their name will be public.
 This is not a job for everyone.